Managing Medical Media

 “It’s rare for one of our clients to have a trained librarian in-house — and it’s great,” said Siri Raasch, Aldis librarian.
 “We can all nerd out together and communicate in a shorthand that really makes things run efficiently.”

 The RFP process resulted in a choice for the client’s DAM platform: Cortex by Orange Logic.
-The Aldis team got to work on two fronts: the librarian team dug into Cortex, fast becoming experts on the software; and Phil helped the client’s leadership develop a sustainable governance plan — now based on and tailored to the Orange Logic system — and worked with the Orange Logic AND client teams to navigate user acceptance.
+The Aldis team got to work on two fronts: the librarian team dug into Cortex, fast becoming experts on the DAM software; and Phil helped the client’s leadership develop a sustainable governance plan — now based on and tailored to the Orange Logic system — and worked with the Orange Logic and client teams to navigate user acceptance and promote digital asset management best practices.

 “We played the role of middle-man, but in a good way,” said Seibel.
 “We could be the objective team that didn’t tip the scales — we were just all about adoption, making sure the organization got the best out of a great platform.”